For an appointment call: 415-554-3074

 - An in-depth behavior assessment, evaluation, diagnosis and prognosis discussion that will offer guidance and steps toward healing

 - An initial treatment and management plan, including cost and time commitment involved

 - A determination as to whether psychotropic medication therapy is needed

 Keep in mind that only a veterinarian can diagnose your animal and recommend a comprehensive treatment plan.
 Once you have received a diagnosis and a treatment recommendation, it is vital to receive ongoing coaching from our qualified Behavior Team to ensure your pet’s individually tailored treatment plan is working and we achieve the goals we did set.
-If medications are part of the treatment plan, ongoing assessments by Dr. Sung and regular blood work will be required.
+If medications are part of the treatment plan, ongoing assessments by Dr. Sung or Dr. Liu and regular blood work will be required.

 History forms must be filled out and returned to the SF SPCA at least 72 hours before your appointment.
 If we do not receive your history forms at least 72 hours before your appointment, your appointment may need to be rescheduled.
 History forms provide us with background information and allow us to prepare properly for your appointment as time is limited.
-It also helps us guide as to what tier of service might be needed.
+It also helps us provide guidance as to what tier of service might be needed.

 Please choose the form that best fits the main behavior concern.